 No private attorney in California handles more criminal cases on Catalina Island than John W. Bussman.
 Many other lawyers claim to serve Catalina Island, but most of them simply take your money, then hire another local attorney to make the actual court appearances.
 John W. Bussman personally appears in court on behalf of every client.
 Since he appears in Catalina so regularly, he does not charge his clients for travel expenses.
 John has an excellent relationship with the local court staff and he knows "how the game is played" in Avalon.
 He also makes "special appearances" for other attorneys who are unavailable to appear on behalf of their own clients at the Catalina courthouse.

 The town of Avalon is home to the tiny Catalina Courthouse.
 The one-room "justice complex" is part of the Los Angeles County Superior Court system.
 It hears infractions, misdemeanors, and occasional restraining orders.
 Felonies and more complex matters arising on the island are heard in Long Beach.
-The Los Angeles Sheriff's Department and wardens from the California Department of Fish & Wildlife (formerly "Fish & Game") share responsibility for law enforcement on Catalina Island and in the surrounding waters.
+The Los Angeles Sheriff's Department, Harbor Patrol and wardens from the California Department of Fish & Wildlife (formerly "Fish & Game") share responsibility for law enforcement on Catalina Island and in the surrounding waters.

 Appearing in court on Catalina Island is a major inconvenience for most people.
 Aside from the usual headaches associated with going to court, the Catalina courthouse offers visitors a unique set of complications.
 Transportation to Avalon and accommodations on the island can be expensive.
 Keep in mind that most misdemeanor cases are not simply resolved at the first court appearance.
 If you want to fight your case or negotiate a reasonable plea deal, you should be prepared to make several trips.
 To make matters even less convenient, the courthouse is only open on alternating Fridays, weather permitting.
 Ferries and helicopters to and from the island often stop running during rain storms.